hageressam1/banking-data-warehouse-dbt-snowflake/README.md

 | **Python**         | Airflow DAG development and exploratory data analysis      |
 | **Pandas**         | Exploratory data analysis and dataset exploration          |

+---

 ## 📊 Data Source

-The dataset was sourced from Kaggle and contains banking transactions from 2023–2024.
+The dataset was sourced from Kaggle and contains banking transactions from **2023–2024**.

-It includes 5,389 transaction records and 20 attributes covering transaction details, customer information, merchants, categories, locations, payment methods, account balances, fraud indicators, and loyalty points.
+It includes **5,389 transaction records** and **20 attributes** covering:

+* Transaction details
+* Customer information
+* Merchants
+* Categories
+* Locations
+* Payment methods
+* Account balances
+* Fraud indicators
+* Loyalty points

-The dataset was explored using Python and Pandas to understand its structure, validate data quality, identify candidate keys, and inspect categorical fields before building the warehouse models.
+The dataset was explored using **Python and Pandas** to understand its structure, validate data quality, identify candidate keys, and inspect categorical fields before building the warehouse models.

 The data was then loaded into the `RAW` schema in Snowflake and used as the source for the dbt staging layer.

+---

 ## 🧹 Data Cleaning